ucbepic/docetl/README.md

 ### Reduce

 The Reduce operation aggregates data based on a key.
+It supports both batch reduction and incremental folding for large datasets.

 Required parameters: